dylangamachefl/hf-image-captioning/README.md

 ---
-title: Image Captioning Tool
+title: Image Captioning Tool (Transformers)
-emoji: 🖼️ # Or any emoji you like
+emoji: 🖼️
-colorFrom: green # Example color
+colorFrom: green
-colorTo: yellow   # Example color
+colorTo: cyan
 sdk: streamlit
+sdk_version: 1.29.0 # Check your `streamlit --version`
+python_version: 3.9 # Check your `python --version`
 app_file: app.py
 pinned: false
 ---

-# 🖼️ Image Captioning Tool
+# 🖼️ Image Captioning Tool (using Transformers library)

-An interactive web application that generates descriptive captions for uploaded images using Hugging Face's state-of-the-art image captioning models via the Inference API.
+An interactive web application that generates descriptive captions for uploaded images.
+This version **directly utilizes the Hugging Face `transformers` library** to load and run a state-of-the-art image captioning model locally within the application's environment.
 This is the fourth project in a 4-week AI project portfolio building challenge.

 **Live Demo:** [Link to your Deployed App on Hugging Face Spaces]